 Posole directly translates from Spanish to English as hominy.
-It’s basically “stew of maize kernels” maize kernels being hominy.
+So it’s basically” “stew of maize kernels,” maize kernels being hominy.

-Posole is made with hominy, pork, chile peppers, spices, garlic, and garnished with shredded cabbage, radishes, avocados, onion, and lime wedges.
-Basically, it’s the stuff my spicy Christmas dreams are made of!
+Posole is made with hominy, pork, chile peppers, spices, garlic and garnished with shredded cabbage, radishes, avocados, onion, and lime wedges.
+It’s the stuff my spicy Christmas dreams are made of!

-Traditional red New Mexico Posole is usually served with shredded cabbage, sliced radishes, diced avocados, diced white onion, and lime wedges.
+Traditional red Posole is usually served with shredded cabbage, sliced radishes, diced avocados, white onion, and lime wedges.
 I’ve even seen it served with sour cream, too.
-I’ve also seen it served with fresh, homemade corn and flour tortillas for dipping into the soup—SO good!
+Sometimes it’s served with fresh, homemade corn and flour tortillas for dipping into the soup.
+SO good!

 Um, not exactly.
-Not gonna lie, you’ll have some fat from the pork that pools onto of the soup.
-You can easily remove it with a fat separator if it’s not your thing.
-But, it’s a once a year type of recipe, so I simply indulge!
+Not going to lie; you’ll have some fat from the pork that pools on the soup.
+But, of course, you can easily remove it with a fat separator if it’s not your thing.
+But it’s a once-a-year type of recipe, so I indulge!

 Yes!
 It’s low in calories, fat, and sugar and high in fiber.

-If you’ve never heard of this dish before, just know that it’s some serious comfort food that’s hearty, meaty, and somewhere between a soup and a stew.
+If you’ve never heard of this dish before, know that it’s some serious comfort food that’s hearty, meaty, and somewhere between a soup and a stew.
 It’s a very traditional and easy Mexican and New Mexican Christmas dish.
-Its red in color from the reconstituted and pureed dried New Mexican chile peppers.
+It’s red from the reconstituted and pureed dried New Mexican chile peppers.

 - 1.5 ounce dried New Mexico red chiles (about 6 chiles)

 - 3 15-ounce cans white hominy rinsed and drained well